 We've made it!
 You've now reached the last commandment.
 And what better way is there to end this book that's chock-full o' marketing secrets other than by telling you about something I truly hate.
 I hate networking.
 Really, I do!

-Your special name, tagline, “unique” product, free reports, lead generators, celebrity status and support systems, all added to a network of friends, clients and associates, can bring you an incredible amount of business.
+By using your special name, tagline, “unique” product, free report offer, lead generators, celebrity status, and support systems when networking can bring you an incredible amount of business.

 However, here's the problem.
 Having a network and having a networking system are two entirely separate things.
 When you're only networking, for instance, often people will want something in return or else they will either stop sending you clients or simply lose interest (if you don't take the time to recognize their efforts, and that's if you have any time left at all).

 So, how can you reward your network?
 Better yet, how can you turn your network into a networking system?
 The answer is by developing a network of strategic marketing alliances.
 Or marketing joint ventures.

 All throughout this book, you have read about techniques in setting up strategic alliances in some form or another.
 They were included in the many examples you've read up to now.
 There are as many different forms of systematized networking opportunities out there as there are businesses.